‘A story of incredibly bad timing’: Canadian last to die before armistice

 It struck a Canadian soldier in the chest as he emerged from the doorway of a house in a small Belgian village.
 Pvt.
 George Lawrence Price died minutes later at 10:58 a.m. — a mere two minutes before hostilities ceased.

-He become the last British Empire soldier to die in a war that claimed millions of lives, including nearly 67,000 Canadians and Newfoundlanders.
+He became the last British Empire soldier to die in a war that claimed millions of lives, including nearly 67,000 Canadians and Newfoundlanders.

 It’s unclear whether the 25-year-old was aware the war was so close to being over when he and five other members of ‘A’ Company, the 28th Battalion of the Saskatchewan North West Regiment, decided on their own to search a series of houses for Germans in Ville-Sur-Haine, east of Mons.

-Note: Note to readers: This is a corrected story.
-An earlier version wrongly stated that George Price’s hometown of Falmouth, N.S., is now part of Port Williams.